-A. The State of Michigan imposes a 24 hour swimming restriction within 100 feet of any treatment area of the lake, except for copper applications.
-Some of the most commonly used herbicides that we use do not have a swimming restriction on the product label.
+A. NO. There is a 24 hour swimming restriction within 100 feet of any treatment area of the lake.
+Actually, almost all of the herbicides that we use do not have a swimming restriction on the product label.
 However, the DEQ does not want you in the water during treatment for your safety and ours.
+If you see a boat spraying, please exit the lake, we come in close to shore!
 Treatment notices will be posted on the day of treatment along the shoreline of all treated areas.
 Therefore, if your area does not have a notice (sign in yard) then you do not have a swimming restriction.
+Also, offshore areas of the lake (deeper water) will be safe for swimming and boating.